 To earn a standard high school diploma, it’s now mandatory for all students in Virginia to obtain a career and technical education (CTE) credential, which can be an industry certification, a state licensure examination, national occupational competency assessment or the Virginia WRS Assessment.

 Now Anwyll, who teaches a large percentage of international students who are English language learners (ELL), has the resource she needs to ensure students not only pass the WRS Assessment but do so at a high rate.

 As well, middle school teachers use Emerge curriculum to teach foundational skills in workplace readiness.
 Read about the inspiring work done by Mary Lynn Thurman and Trevon James at George M. Hampton Middle School in Prince William County, Virginia.

-“Emerge with Rubin is a perfect fit in FACS courses and for CTE pathways, in general,” said Fairfax County FACS Program Lead Reggie Morrone.
+“Emerge is a perfect fit in FACS courses and for CTE pathways, in general,” said Fairfax County FACS Program Lead Reggie Morrone.
 “The material provides students easy-to-follow exercises that support literacy and leadership skills.
 Students develop confidence in their ability to learn and communicate as they pursue college and career opportunities.”

 The integration means Emerge embeds into a school website, and students do not need a separate username and password to access and complete Emerge activities.

 “I finally have a workplace readiness curriculum I can trust in which my students can independently work on their own,” said Anwyll.
-“More than that, Emerge with Rubin helps my students graduate on time and conduct themselves professionally in the business world and in settings that require professionalism.”
+“More than that, Emerge helps my students graduate on time and conduct themselves professionally in the business world and in settings that require professionalism.”